RichAppz/RAiCloudSync/README.md

 ##What is the purpose?

-This is a clean and useful solution to storing `NSUserDefaults` in iCloud, adding keys to the manager will set up a listener for both directions and let you know if there have been any changes.
+This is a clean and useful solution to storing `UserDefaults` in iCloud, adding keys to the manager will set up a listener for both directions and let you know if there have been any changes.

 ##Instructions